kanghuey/kanghuey/README.md

 <h3 align="left">Design Thinking (Low Fidelity Prototype)</h3>

-<p align="left">My goal in regard to my course is to gain enough experience through comprehensive learning and hands-on practice.
-I aim to equip myself with required skills in the graphics and multimedia software field such as programming and designing skills.<br><br>
-By participating in this design thinking process, I have learnt that there is a systematic approach to take when finding solutions for a specific problem.
-This has improved my problem-solving and communications skills as we all suggested and discussed our own ideas.
-I have gained a lot of insight through design thinking on how to contribute ideas and turn them into a tangible product, which is a skill that would help me to reach my goal of preparing myself for my future career. <br> <br>
-To improve my potential in the industry, it is important for me to actively stay updated on emerging technologies and industry trends.
-This proactive approach will ensure that my knowledge remains relevant, allowing me to adapt to the evolving landscape of the graphics and multimedia software field.
-Continuous learning about advancements will not only enhance my skill set but also position me as a valuable asset in the competitive industry I aim to thrive in.</p>
+<p align="left">My objective is to gain comprehensive experience and skills in graphics and multimedia software, encompassing both programming and design.
+Engaging in the design thinking process has enhanced my problem-solving and communication abilities, providing valuable insights into transforming ideas into tangible products.
+To excel in the industry, I recognize the importance of staying updated on emerging technologies and trends.
+Continuous learning will not only enhance my skill set but also position me as a valuable asset in the competitive graphics and multimedia software field, aligning with my goal of preparing for a successful career.</p>

 <h2 align="left">GitHub Stats</h2>